 - Approach other community members to share Upwork/Fiverr accounts or work under a shared name — This is a well-known scam in web development communities.
 If you message anyone in Discord intending to set up this kind of arrangement, your account will be immediately deactivated.
 If someone messages you with this type of proposition, please immediately report this to firstname.lastname@example.org with screenshots of your interaction.

 - Ask for money or equipment (e.g. a laptop) from the community — All messages asking for money or new equipment will be removed, so please refrain from posting them.
 We realise it might be a legitimate request, but we remove all posts of this type to avoid scams.

-Violations of the Code of Conduct, platform guidelines, or Slack community guidelines may be reported by emailing email@example.com.
+Violations of the Code of Conduct, platform guidelines, or Discord community guidelines may be reported by emailing email@example.com.
 All reports will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

-We hold the right and responsibility to remove comments or other contributions that are not aligned to our Code of Conduct or to ban temporarily or permanently any members for other behaviours that we deem inappropriate, threatening, offensive, or harmful.
-While we investigate reports against an account it may be "flagged".
+We hold the right and responsibility to remove comments or other contributions that are not aligned with our Code of Conduct or to ban temporarily or permanently any members for other behaviours that we deem inappropriate, threatening, offensive, or harmful.
+While we investigate reports against an account, it may be "flagged".
 This means the individual will not be eligible to appear on the Wall of Fame, win badges, or earn any more points while their account remains flagged.